 Sloppy contract language can be just as damaging to the value of your hard-won deal as a slow process is to closing it.
 For example, early termination rights can slash the value of a multiyear deal.
 Uncapped liability can spook investors if your products are used in high-risk industries.
 Omission of price review language can send long-term deals deep into the red.
 Automation helps you two ways: First, by revealing which contracts contain risky clauses, it allows you to prioritize the clean-up effort.
 And second, by embedding best practices into an automated drafting process, it lets you eliminate most of the bad stuff from future deals.

 You’ll never realize the full value of your contract knowledge if there’s no central system for your team to quickly find the information they need.
 One person may know that you negotiated a special discounted price, but if the person paying can’t see it, that benefit will be lost.
 Another person may have finely tuned arguments for including various protective clauses, but if other front-line negotiators don’t share that knowledge, you may lose the benefit of those clauses.
-With a good contract management system, all the people who need it can access and use valuable contract know-how, such as milestones, service levels, pricing terms, negotiation tips, and useful clauses.
+With a good contract management system, all the people who need it can access and use valuable contract know-how, such as milestones, service levels, pricing terms, contract negotiation tips, and useful clauses.
 Contract management takes the knowledge of the few and unleashes it on the many.
 It gives you the leverage to become a truly high performance organization.

 To find out how much you might benefit from a faster process, better contract terms, and better knowledge sharing, talk to us.